BlogScience

 • The FDA is working on regulations to reduce nicotine levels in cigarettes to non-addictive levels.

-However, smokers absorb only part of the nicotine present in a cigarette.
+However, smokers absorb only part of the nicotine concentration present in a cigarette.
 This is known as nicotine yield.
 Nicotine yield, too, can vary across different cigarette brands, influenced by factors such as nicotine content, cigarette design, as well as the smoker’s behavior.

 In this article, we will explore: